Baboy PHPigs

 "Gusto ko talagang tumulong.
 Para maging fair sa atin pareho, pwede bang gumawa tayo ng simple plan?
 Gagamitin ko rin ito para sa budgeting ko dito.
 Meron akong makikita na reference, gawin natin together."

-Then send them our pig farming business plan template.
-Ask them to fill it out.
+Then ask them to draft a one-page plan with the numbers in this article — capex, monthly burn, target sale weight, target sale price, and expected ROI window.
 What comes back tells you whether the operator is ready.
 If the plan comes back empty or hand-waving on key numbers, that is information.
 It does not mean you say no. It means you ask follow-up questions before funding.

 💡